How to Open a Bank Account in Malta (2026 Expat Guide)

 N26German bankNon/an/aNothing: it does not accept Malta addresses

 That table is the whole article in miniature.
-The rest of this guide explains the trade-offs, the documents, the one trick that saves you a month, and how I would actually set things up.
+The rest of this guide explains the trade-offs, the documents, the one trick that saves you a month, what changes if you hold a non-EU passport, and how I would set things up today.

 This page is about personal banking.
 If you are opening an account for a Maltese company or as a freelancer invoicing clients, read the companion guide on business bank accounts and EMIs in Malta instead, because the rules, the paperwork and the winners are all different there.